dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureFunctionsNodeLeaderboard%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-The script will take some time to execute (due to resources creation and npm install execution), please be patient.
+The deployment will take some time to execute (due to resources' creation and time to pull code from GitHub), please be patient.
-Be aware that AppService name, storage account name and database name must all be globally unique.
-If not, the script will fail to execute.
+Be aware that App Service name, Storage account name and CosmosDB database name must all be globally unique.
+If this is not the case, the deployment will fail to complete and you will see an error message in the Azure portal.

 ## High level architecture